Course of Fire - 26th of April, 2014

 Stage 5 “I should have gone to Appleseed”

 This will be a rifle only stage.
-There will be 6 hanging steel targets approximately 100 to 150 away.
-The smallest target will be an 8 inch circle.
-Each target must be hit 3 times from 3 different designated shooting locations.
-The time limit for this stage is 4 minutes and a minimum of 18 rifle rounds will be needed.
+There will be 1 hanging steel target approximately 100 yards away; it must be engaged from 6 different positions.
+This target will be hanging inside a motor-home and placed in front of a window.
+The target must be hit 3 times from each position.
+The time limit for this stage is 3 minutes and a minimum of 18 rifle rounds will be needed.

 Stage 6 “Claustrophobia”